alexfdezsauco/SignalR.SharePoint/README.md

 # SignalR.SharePoint

-There are a few steps to enable SignalR into a web application.
+There are few steps to enable SignalR into a web application.
 But how do this for a SharePoint based web application?

 The goal of this project is provide you a SharePoint deployment package to  automate such steps for a SharePoint web application.